jedp/fxa-fxos/slides.md

-# Firefox Accounts
+# Firefox Accounts and FirefoxOS
-## on FirefoxOS First-Time Use

-we've got two things to talk about firefox accounts on firefoxos NOW and firefox accounts on the firefox platform in the future

-we're trying hard to land for 1.3 we're thinking hard about 1.4 and beyond
+## Topics

+- What Firefox Accounts is (and isn't)
+- What we are working on for 1.3
+- What we plan for the future

 ## What is Firefox Accounts